-Rear Drive Chain Slack Adjustment
+Rear Drive Chain Slack Adjustment (Models with Concentric Drive)

 CAUTION: Never adjust or operate the vehicle with the rear drive chain too loose or too tight as severe damage to the transmission and drive components can result.
-Chain tension must be inspected with the swing arm in the position shown in illustration.

 Check the amount of chain slack by moving the vehicle slightly forward to gain slack at the top side of the rear chain.
-Collapse the suspension by using an adjustable (buckle type) trailer tie down.
-Fasten the strap around the axle and rear bumper tube.
-Tighten until a straight line (A) can be drawn from the axle to the transmission output shaft intersecting the swing arm pivot.
-This establishes the tightest chain position.
-At this point the chain should have 1/4"-1/2" (.6cm-1.3cm) deflection.

-tion.
+At this point the chain should have 3/16''-3/8'' (.48 cm - .95 cm) deflection.
 If the chain needs adjustment, use the following procedure.